UN Treaty on Plastic Pollution in Oceans and Soils.

 To control plastic pollution, the measure includes limiting the production of virgin plastic, the phasing out of single-use products, and the requirement to recycle.
 It is mandatory to develop binding and voluntary measures, set global targets, and produce mechanisms for tracking processes and ensuring accountability.
 The resolution also states to provide financial assistance to help developing countries initiate the action.

-One hundred seventy-five countries agreed to develop the first legally binding treaty on Plastic Pollution.
+One hundred seventy-five countries agreed to develop the first legally binding treaty on plastic contamination.
 With the help of this treaty, millions of tonnes of plastic would be prevent from contaminating the ocean, soil, and air every year.
 Launching the plastic pollution control treaty is just a starting point, but we as a person can minimize using plastic products.
 If we use plastic products, we must avoid disposing them in landfills or river bodies.
 We must adopt eco-friendly solutions such as using Eco-friendly Smokeless Incinerators to dispose of plastic waste.